Summary Page: Wetland Biodiversity - journey to a rare inland high country ecosystem

 see how special plants and animals within this ecosystem are interconnected and how they have adapted to survive in this harsh alpine environment

-monitor the black fronted tern population that lives on Canterbury's braided rivers and discover what is being done to counter threats to these species and their surroundings
+monitor the wrybill and Australasian crested grebe populations that live on Canterbury's braided rivers and high country lakes, and discover what is being done to counter threats to these species and their surroundings

 get your feet wet to learn how wetland plants affect water quality

 document living things specific to this area using the NatureWatch/iNaturalist smartphone app.
 More about using NatureWatch to build 21st capabilities in students

 gain an appreciation of the special value of Ō Tū Wharekai to Māori

 After the field trip challenge yourself to:

 - ask what people remember about a wetland near you and what they think about it now

 - use your ideas, and those of others such as iwi, to help restore a wetland ecosystem near your place